EmbraceLife/My_Journey_on_Kaggle/OTTO Recsys Comp (New).md

 [co-visitation matrix - simplified, imprvd logic 🔥](https://www.kaggle.com/code/radek1/co-visitation-matrix-simplified-imprvd-logic) by Radek

 💡💡💡 - if the last 20 aids of each test session are not enough, then append the <mark style="background: #ABF7F7A6;">most likely co-occurred aids</mark>
-🏗️🏗️🏗️ Let me implement it in polars, notebook <mark style="background: #BBFABBA6;">todo</mark> started afternoon 2023.1.15, [notebook](https://www.kaggle.com/code/danielliao/implement-radek-simple-covisitation-matrix-polars/) nearly done in 2023.1.17
+🏗️🏗️🏗️ Let me implement it in polars, notebook started afternoon 2023.1.15, [notebook](https://www.kaggle.com/code/danielliao/implement-radek-simple-covisitation-matrix-polars/) nearly done in 2023.1.17

 how similar is my implementation to Radek’s 🔥🔥🔥
 -   next_AIDs: 64 more pairs than Radek’s